mtlynch/mtlynch.io/content/notes/zfs-encrypted-backups/index.md

 done
 ```

-## Recovering a backup

-I also created a convenience script called `snapshot-to-dataset.sh` that translates backup files back into a ZFS dataset:
+And finally, backing up is not much use if you can't recover, so I created a convenience script called `snapshot-to-dataset.sh` that translates backup files back into a ZFS dataset:

 ```bash
 #!/bin/bash